dikortis/LetsTalkETC/Episodes/Episode_2.md

  do you think Elena

 **Elaine:**
-um yeah I
+yes I
-think I mean the technology behind see cash and ZK snarks has the potential to be very interesting and I know that bitcoin is currently looking at ways to better preserve the privacy of their transactions and it's probably something that et Cie might even want to consider in the future I mean this might not be the most scalable solution but I mean something we should think about and I think Z cash got a lot of unnecessary grief because of the way they set up there you know for-profit corporation and got venture funding and I think that distracts a lot from the actual technology behind Z cash because I mean eight it hasn't I mean it's very interesting probably fewer than a dozen people on a planet actually know how ck
+think I mean the technology behind see cash and ZK snarks has the potential to be very interesting and I know that bitcoin is currently looking at ways to better preserve the privacy of their transactions and it's probably something that ETC might even want to consider in the future I mean this might not be the most scalable solution but I mean something we should think about and I think Zcash got a lot of unnecessary grief because of the way they set up there you know for-profit corporation and got venture funding and I think that distracts a lot from the actual technology behind Zcash because I mean eight it hasn't I mean it's very interesting probably fewer than a dozen people on a planet actually know how ck